 Visit my blog - Created to Read - to see book reviews, features and reviews of literary events.

 I am interested in a wide range of research areas across a variety of disciplines, from contemporary poetry and historical fiction to museum interpretation and learning theory, as well as the interactions between creative and critical practice.

 My thesis examines the practical application of ekphrastic poetry as a tool for visitor engagement in art museums.
 My supervisors are Professor Damian Walford Davies (Cardiff University) and Professor Richard Marggraf Turley (Aberystwyth University).

 Selected Events, Collaborations, Commissions and Creative Projects

-'My Creative Time' (2020) I have been commissioned by Voluntary Arts Wales to work with a community drawing group and deliver a poetry workshop, as part of a larger project with 7 other poets and groups, working towards the publication of an anthology on the theme of creativity.
+'My Creative Time' (2020) I was commissioned by Voluntary Arts Wales to work with a community drawing group and deliver a poetry workshop, as part of a larger project with 7 other poets and groups, working towards the publication of an anthology on the theme of creativity.

 Poet in Residence at the Cynon Valley Museum (2020) A virtual residency responding to artwork displayed as part of the museum's online exhibitions programme, and delivering an online creative writing workshop.
 The museum also published the poems on Instagram.

 Crossing Points - Art / Poetry Project (2018) I was commissioned by the madeinroath community arts festival to produce an exhibition of photographs and poems, exploring ideas of belonging, connection and dislocation within a shared urban environment.